Throwing dead batteries in the bin can cause fires. Don’t let your batteries turn into zombies, learn how to recycle them responsibly!

 The burning issue of batteries

 We will use 189 million batteries over Christmas.
-In fact, around 30% of all battery purchases are made in the run up to the festive season.
+In fact, the festive season brings with it a surge in battery use, from powering twinkling lights to keeping gadgets and gifts running smoothly.
 But do you know how to recycle your batteries?

 Unlike many other household items, batteries cannot be placed in either your waste or recycling bin at home.
 However, around a quarter of us are putting batteries in our household bins according to Material Focus – and this can have explosive consequences.